 Old Sloop Presents

-Old Sloop Coffeehouse returns to live performance with an expanded mission and a new name!
+The Old Sloop has returned to live performance with an expanded mission and a new name!
 Our host church presents occasional concerts in the sanctuary, usually featuring classical music or jazz.
 We have long wanted to broaden the coffeehouse offerings to include music other than folk.
 The church’s programming has been hampered by the lack of a means to sell tickets or promote events, things the coffeehouse already does.
-We have joined the two programs to solve several problems and open new opportunities.
-The combined entity will be known as Old Sloop Presents.
+We have joined the two programs to solve several problems and exploit new opportunities.
+The combined entity has the new name Old Sloop Presents.

-COVID-19 precautions: All fall 2021 performances will be in the sanctuary, which is much larger than Fellowship Hall and provides plenty of space for attendees to distance.
-There will be no openers and one long set, so there will be no intermission and no food or drink.
-We require that attendees show proof of vaccination or a recent negative COVID-19 test.
-Importantly, if you have a ticket and don’t feel well or suspect you have been exposed to COVID-19, PLEASE DON’T COME!
+COVID-19 precautions: The Rockport Board of Health has rescinded the last of its COVID advisories, and the Old Sloop has relaxed its precautions.
+Masks are recommended but not required, and vaccination or negative test is no longer required.
+Performances will include an intermission, and limited homemade desserts and drinks will be available.
+However, performances will continue to be in the sanctuary, which is much larger than Fellowship Hall and provides space for attendees to distance.
+And, importantly, if you have a ticket and don’t feel well or suspect you have been exposed to COVID-19, PLEASE DON’T COME!
 We will gladly refund your ticket purchase.
 Click here to see of all of our COVID-19 protocols.